badrulfarhad/badrulfarhad.github.io/README.md

    start: 2015
    end: Ongoing
    employer: Orchid
-   description: Orchid is a web design agency that was established in 2015.
+Orchid is a web design agency that was established in 2015.
 I am a customer service rep working closely with the customers, working on wordpress support.
-I am involved in all aspects of the technical assistance including the website and back-end services.
+I am involved in all aspects of the technical assistance including the website and back-end services.Hire me to fix  your WordPress issues  that are not limited to
+Database connection error White screen of death, Scheduled maintenance error RSS feed Fatal, the stylesheet is missing error Data import error,404/ page not found or do not exists Blank menu error, Page is not working and so on.
 #Education
-education:
- - level: Postgraduate in Marketing management
+ -: Postgraduate in Marketing management
    subject: Marketing management
    school: Bangladesh Institute of management

-#List of interesting Github repo/projects to include - optional
+#Github repo
 github:
 - badrulfarhad/wp-nonces